wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - `tracking_interest_ice_phase_enable` is the current coarse FW interest selector for `STAT_ICE` or `STAT_MIX` SDs.
 It is not a generic phase gate and does not introduce `TARGET_BY_STATE` or `TRIG_STATE_*`.
-- Current valid tracking IDs are local positive slot indices with `dm_id=mype`;
+- Initial tracking IDs remain non-negative local slot indices with `dm_id=mype`. `INVALID_i4=-999` is the only invalid sentinel, while `sd_id<=-1000` is a valid dynamic-ID namespace for lifecycle-enabled paths.
-  `INVALID_i4=-999` is the invalid sentinel.
   MPI boundary migration preserves IDs and cold interval state.
-No active per-timestep global-halo ID assignment path is confirmed in the current driver.
+No active per-timestep global-halo ID assignment path is confirmed in this branch.
 - v1.2+ implements driver-level cleanup for terminal precipitation conversion after `sdm_sd2prec` and for vertical outflow after vertical boundary processing.
 These paths snapshot live slots before the operation, detect